AI Use Cases/Manufacturing

 ROI & Revenue Impact

-ROI compounds significantly over months two through twelve.
-By month four, your attribution models are trained on 60+ closed deals specific to your business, making predictions increasingly accurate and budget recommendations more aggressive.
+ROI compounds over months two through twelve.
+As your attribution models accumulate closed deals - 60 or more is the working threshold - predictions get more accurate and budget recommendations more confident.
 By month nine, you've identified seasonal patterns in buyer behavior, product-line-specific conversion sequences, and which buyer personas convert fastest - intelligence that competitors without attribution visibility simply don't have.
 By month twelve, your marketing team operates with the same data rigor as your operations team uses for OEE and throughput yield: every dollar is accounted for, every campaign is measured, and every quarter's budget is informed by predictive models, not politics.

 Target Scope